networkoptix/tools/infra/playbooks/README.md

 `./inventory-local.ini` is inventory file where all hosts and groups of hosts are described.
 This is local version.
 And this file is not committed.
-So you need to crate it manually if you want to set up local environment for testing and debugging purposes.
+So you need to create it manually if you want to set up local environment for testing and debugging purposes.
 Fill `./inventory-local.ini` using `./inventory-prod.ini` as reference.